ErikKusch/Homepage/content/courses/bftp-biome-detection/_index.md

 ## Disclaimer
+This work was inspired heavily by my work on [Remote Sensing And Predicting Shifts In Biome Distribution And Resilience Using NDVI Data](/publication/b.sc._inferring-vegetation-memory-from-remote/) for my B.Sc. thesis.

-If you find any typos in my material, are unhappy with some of what or how I am presenting or simply unclear about thing, do not hesitate to [contact me](/contact/).
+If you find any typos in my material, are unhappy with some of what or how I am presenting or simply unclear about thing, do not hesitate to [contact me](/about/#contact).

 All the best,
 Erik